-1. Covid-19 related issues
+Covid-19 related issues

-As the College has already experienced between March and July 2020, Covid-19 represents significant risks going forward.
+As the College has already experienced in 2019/20 and 2020/21, Covid-19 represents significant risks going forward.
 The ongoing implications of ensuring the sites are Covid-19 safe will continue to have impacts on:

 - Staff absence

 - Staff wellbeing

-- Layout of buildings
+- · Layout of buildings

 - Methods of delivery (potentially back to remote delivery if a further lockdown)

 - Student engagement

 - College finances (in particular commercial areas / No. of companies hiring apprenticeships etc)